 Nepal is a heaven for food lovers.
-The spices and various ingredients that Nepalese use to upgrade a dish is what makes it different from other countries.
+The spices and various ingredients that Nepalese use to upgrade a dish is what make it different from other countries.

 Nepalese foods are rich in flavor and authentic.
 The Nepali culture and their fondness for festivals have given ample space to preserve traditional cultural food to date.

-Visit these top 25 best food places in Nepal and experience the authenticity in food on a whole new level.
+Visit these top 25 best food places in Nepal and experience the authenticity of food on a whole new level.